0xa1d/0xa1d.github.io/cheatsheet.md

 ```
 john $HASH $WORDLIST
 ```
-It's often as easy as "give him the password and the wordlist and let him do its thing", it automatically finds the correct hash format and attempt to crack it.
+It's often as easy as "give him the password and the wordlist and let him do its thing", it automatically finds the correct hash format and tries to crack it.

 ## Payloads